Jack Payne (footballer, born 1994): Bradford City (loan)

 On 16 July 2018, Payne was loaned to Bradford City on a season-long loan.
 He scored on his debut against Shrewsbury Town on the opening day of the 2018–19 season.
 In December 2018 he was praised by City teammate Hope Akpan.
 In January 2019 it was announced that his loan would continue until the end of the 2018–19 season, after Bradford reached a new deal with parent club Huddersfield.

 Lincoln City

 On 3 July 2019, Payne signed for Lincoln City.

 Swindon Town

 On 6 August 2020, Payne joined Swindon Town.
 He spent two seasons at the club.

 Charlton Athletic

 On 18 July 2022, Payne joined Charlton Athletic.

 On 3 May 2024, it was confirmed that Payne would leave Charlton Athletic when his contract expired.

 Milton Keynes Dons (loan)

 On 30 August 2023, Payne joined Milton Keynes Dons on a season-long loan.
 He scored his first league goal for the club on 24 October 2023, a free-kick from 25 yards, in a 4–1 home win over Bradford City.

 Colchester United

 On 2 July 2024, Payne signed a two-year contract with Colchester United.
+He was named Player of the Year in his first season with the club.

 On 4 October 2025, Payne scored a first career hat-trick in a 6–2 victory over Chesterfield, all three goals being scored in the first-half.
+He was named EFL League Two Player of the Month for February 2026 having scored a second hat-trick of the season in a 4–1 win over Barnet.
+On 16 May 2026 the club announced it had extended the player's contract.